Identifies common practices used in selling in this market, including sales material that needs to be in the local language.

 Principal Business Associations

-The American Chamber of Commerce in Guyana (AMCHAM Guyana) seeks to improve business in Guyana through the promotion of America-Guyana bilateral trade and commercial engagements.
-AMCHAM Guyana is a voluntary, non-profit, membership organization committed to promoting and enhancing commercial relations between the United States and Guyana.
-American investors are encouraged to join AMCHAM Guyana.
+The American Chamber of Commerce in Guyana (AmCham Guyana) seeks to improve business in Guyana through the promotion of America-Guyana bilateral trade and commercial engagements.
+AmCham Guyana is a voluntary, non-profit, membership organization committed to promoting and enhancing commercial relations between the United States and Guyana.
+U.S. firms operating in Guyana should consider engaging AmCham Guyana.

 The Private Sector Commission (PSC) of Guyana was established in 1992 by five private sector associations to bring together most of the business organizations under a single national body.
 PSC aims to be the leading advocate and liaison between the private sector and the GoG on issues related to economic growth and development.
 Representation ranges widely, with members coming from all sectors including energy, construction, transportation, agriculture, and others.

-The Georgetown Chambers of Commerce and Industry (GCCI)is the oldest private sector representative organization established in 1890.
+The Georgetown Chambers of Commerce and Industry (GCCI), established in 1890, is the oldest private sector representative organization.
 The GCCI is legislatively mandated under the Georgetown Chamber of Commerce and Industry Act.
 The GCCI is a voice of the local business community and advocates for policies to stimulate trade and investment alongside acting as a networking entity to connect businesses.
 The GCCI is the largest business support organization in Guyana by membership.

 The Guyana Oil and Gas and Energy Chamber (GOGEC), established in 2016, is one of the newer business organizations in Guyana.
 The association seeks to support and engage local businesses in Guyana’s burgeoning petroleum sector.
 More information may be found on GOGEC’s website.
 Additionally, most regions in Guyana have a chamber of commerce, or equivalent business association, though information on their services may be limited.